chucklorenz/adapt-visTimeline/README.md

 #adapt-visTimeline

-An adapt timeline component incorporating the [vis.js](http://visjs.org/index.html#modules) Timeline module.
-This component displays items positioned chronologically along a timeline.
+An adapt timeline component that displays items positioned chronologically along a marked axis.
 As with most Adapt components, it may be preceded by title, body text, and instruction elements.

+The component incorporates the [vis.js](http://visjs.org/index.html#modules) Timeline module (v3.9.1).
+Vis.js is dual licensed under both [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0) and [MIT](http://opensource.org/licenses/MIT).

 ##Installation